 A praxis that calls for more vigorously disrupting the self-proclaimed disruptors is well-suited to the disparate geographics of the gig economy, uniting groups under one banner of major discontent and counteracting the reduced capacity for bargaining by throwing more wrenches in the gears.
 What’s more, this sort of organizing provides a critical foundation for the sort of mutual aid and intersectional solidarity that we must build if we are ever to reckon with capitalism itself.
 Murray Bookchin posits that the riot’s “shift from predictable, highly organized protests within the institutionalized framework of the existing society to sporadic, spontaneous, insurrectionary assaults from outside (and even against) socially acceptable forms reflects a profound change in popular psychology.”
 Considering the obstacles we face, a large-scale shift in such popular thinking will be required to enact substantive change.

-Mel is an anarchist, Scottish literature scholar, and co-host of the weekly Coffee With Comrades podcast.
+Melanie is a Scottish literature scholar and co-host of the weekly Coffee With Comrades podcast.
 She has been organizing on the left for the last few years, working on various projects in her home state of Nebraska as well as in the wider Midwest region.
-You can yell at her via Twitter @coldbrewedtool or email at firstname.lastname@example.org.
+You can yell at her via Twitter @coldbrewedtool or email at email@example.com.